stacksmith/trivial-renamer/README.md

 :VALIDATE | NIL |`(lambda (key value r))` optional function to validate a rule.
 If it returns, rule is valid.
 :DEFAULT | lowercase | `:default (lambda (oldname renamer)...)` called if no rule is found, return string.
 :NORMAL | obj copy | `:default (lambda (newname renamer)...)` called after rule is processed, return string.
-:ONE-TO-ONE | T | if T, enforce one-to-one correspondence of old and new names.
-:CACHE | T | if T, memoize each call to rename, and when matched, return previous result immediately.
 :TRANSFORM | * | renaming function; see below

 ## Functions